 Again, this lemonade is best served cold.
 You can store any leftovers in a pitcher in your fridge, where they will keep for up to 1 week.

-More Lemon or Basil Recipes To Try…
+More Lemon Recipes To Try…

 If you tried this basil lemonade recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
 Thanks for visiting!